TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Abstract

 \section{Abstract}

-Finding clusters of data points with similar characteristics and generating new cluster-specific samples can significantly enhance our understanding of complex data distributions.
-While clustering has been widely explored using Variational Autoencoders, these models often lack generation quality in real-world datasets.
-This paper addresses this gap by introducing TreeDiffusion, a deep generative model that conditions Diffusion Models on hierarchical clusters to obtain high-quality, cluster-specific generations.
-The proposed pipeline consists of two steps: a VAE-based clustering model that learns the hierarchical structure of the data, and a conditional diffusion model that generates realistic images for each cluster.
-We propose this two-stage process to ensure that the generated samples remain representative of their respective clusters and enhance image fidelity to the level of diffusion models.
-A key strength of our method is its ability to create images for each cluster, providing better visualization of the learned representations by the clustering model, as demonstrated through qualitative results.
-This method effectively addresses the generative limitations of VAE-based approaches while preserving their clustering performance.
-Empirically, we demonstrate that conditioning diffusion models on hierarchical clusters significantly enhances generative performance, thereby advancing the state of generative clustering models.
+Generative modeling and clustering are conventionally distinct tasks in machine learning.
+Variational Autoencoders (VAEs) have been widely explored for their ability to integrate both, providing a framework for generative clustering.
+However, while VAEs can learn meaningful cluster representations in latent space, they often struggle to generate high-quality samples.
+This paper addresses this problem by introducing TreeDiffusion, a deep generative model that conditions diffusion models on learned latent hierarchical cluster representations from a VAE to obtain high-quality, cluster-specific generations.
+Our approach consists of two steps: first, a VAE-based clustering model learns a hierarchical latent representation of the data.
+Second, a cluster-aware diffusion model generates realistic images conditioned on the learned hierarchical structure.
+We systematically compare the generative capabilities of our approach with those of alternative conditioning strategies.
+Empirically, we demonstrate that conditioning diffusion models on hierarchical cluster representations improves the generative performance on real-world datasets compared to other approaches.
+Moreover, a key strength of our method lies in its ability to generate images that are both representative and specific to each cluster, enabling more detailed visualization of the learned latent structure.
+Our approach addresses the generative limitations of VAE-based clustering approaches by leveraging their learned structure, thereby advancing the field of generative clustering.